denoland/fresh/docs/data-fetching.md

 The `useData` can not generate data client side.
 Calling `useData` on the client with a key that no data was generated for on the server will result in `useData` throwing an error.

+For reducing client bundle size and security, it is recommended to exclude the `fetcher` function code from the client bundle.
+To do that, the `fetcher` function must be:
+- Imported from inside a folder called `server_lib`
+- Imported as a name import called `fetcher`